 If my test result says that SARS-CoV-2 antibodies are NOT detected, what does this mean?

-There is also a chance that you have had COVID-19 previously and didn’t develop antibodies.
-Some people take longer to develop antibodies and some people may never develop antibodies even though they have had COVID-19 infection.
-In addition, you may have had a previous COVID-19 infection but no longer have detectable antibody levels due to the time since your illness.
+You may also have had a previous COVID-19 infection but no longer have detectable antibody levels due to the prolonged time since your illness.

-Regardless of whether SARS-CoV-2 antibodies are detected or not, this does not confirm whether you are able to spread the virus that causes COVID-19.
+Regardless of whether SARS-CoV-2 antibodies are detected or not, this information does not determine whether you are able to spread the virus that causes COVID-19.
 Until we know more, continue to take steps to protect yourself and others.